 Produce Safe Drinking Water

-In addition to monitoring bloom locations, researchers are developing new treatment methods for drinking water to remove algal particles and toxins.View Related Projects
+In addition to monitoring bloom locations, researchers are developing new treatment methods that will give water treatment professionals the tools they need to make informed decisions when water supplies are threatened by algal blooms.View Related Projects

 A harmful algal bloom (HAB) is any large increased density of algae that is capable of producing toxins.
 In freshwater, such as Lake Erie, those algae tend to be cyanobacteria — more commonly known as blue-green algae — which grow excessively in warm water with a high phosphorus concentration.